-- the date you acquired the asset - the date you disposed of the asset and anything received in exchange - the parties involved, and - any amount that would form part of the cost base of the asset and whether you have claimed an income tax deduction for an item of expenditure.
+- the date you acquired the asset - the date you disposed of the asset - the date you received anything in exchange for the asset - the parties involved - any amount that would form part of the cost base of the asset - whether you have claimed an income tax deduction for an item of expenditure.

-For more information about cost base and record keeping requirements for capital gains tax purposes, see the Guide to capital gains tax 2007.
+For more information about cost base and record-keeping requirements for capital gains tax purposes, see the Guide to capital gains tax 2011.